 One thing is clear: the consequences of years of slavery and apartheid are evident in the much-praised “cityscape.”
 Most Black South Africans live outside this seemingly wonderful world of the City Bowl District and usually only come to the city center for work.
 Work here feels worthless because there are simply too many people looking for it.
 In some restaurants, there are more Black waiters than there are guests.
 The CBD, as they casually call it here, is more like an international white melting pot than a place where you really feel like you’re in Africa.
 With the necessary cash, the city offers us everything one could possibly wish for.
 Beautiful beaches with gorgeous blue (freezing cold) water, hiking trails all around the city (including Lion’s Head and Table Mountain), music and culture, plenty of events, and of course wine, wine, wine—no matter which direction you head.

-Maybe this “veil” is also why there are so many people here looking for an opportunity—whether it’s your jewelry, your smartphone, or other valuables.
+Maybe this “veil” is also one reason why there are so many people here looking for an opportunity—whether it’s your jewelry, your smartphone, or other valuables.
 I quickly learn that the fewer opportunities you give them, the safer you are here.
 A few purchases of toast, peanut butter, and milk for the homeless at the convenience store later, it also becomes clear to me—if you don’t want to be approached, there’s only one thing that helps:

-A sharp step and a serious look.
+A brisk stride and a serious look.

 Otherwise, life in the city center feels like "The Princess and the Pea."
 Prices here are out of this world compared to Germany—and that’s without compromising on quality.